emaarco/quarkusaurus/README.md

 ./gradlew quarkusDev
 ```

-The Dev UI is available at http://localhost:8080/q/dev/
+The Dev UI is available at http://localhost:8080/q/dev/.
+It's perfect for experimenting and seeing changes instantly –
+like testing new tools in your dino lab without ever leaving the jungle. 🧪🌴

 ### Packaging